rezer-bleede/jobs-analyzer/README.md

 This repository hosts a modern single-page application that spotlights data engineering opportunities across the Middle East.
 The site is designed to run as a static Cloudflare Pages deployment while sourcing live job listings from a JSON object stored in Cloudflare R2.
-The landing experience is now streamlined for actionable content and adapts fluidly to mobile screens so job seekers can triage roles on the go.
+The landing experience is streamlined for actionable content, introduces an analytics dashboard with hiring trends, and adapts fluidly to mobile screens so job seekers can triage roles on the go.

+## Highlights

+- 🔍 Multi-select keyword search with autocomplete suggestions spanning job titles, companies, and in-demand skills.
+- 🗓️ Posting date filters (24 hours, 3 days, 1 week, 2 weeks) to surface the freshest opportunities instantly.
+- 📊 Dedicated analytics page summarising market metrics, recent hiring companies, and skills momentum.

 ## Project structure